kaisenlinux/manpages-dev/category/FTP/lFTP.md

        rm [-r] [-f] files

        Remove  remote files.
 Does not expand wildcards, use mrm for that. -r is for recursive directory remove.
-Be careful, if something goes wrong you can lose files. -f suppress error messages.
+Be careful, if something goes wrong you can lose files. -f suppress error mes‐ sages.

        rmdir dir(s)